C0deH4cker/PwnableHarness/MakeTargets.md

          which publishes its target (named `baz`), that will be copied to `publish/foo/bar/baz`.
 For serving published files over HTTP(S), it is useful to create symlinks from `/var/www/<path>` into the `publish` directory in your workspace.
-Just ensure that the http server user has read access to the contents.
+Just ensure that the http server has read access to the contents.
 * `deploy[project]`:
          Without an argument, this is shorthand for `docker-start publish`.
          Projects can optionally define the `DEPLOY_COMMAND` variable in their `Build.mk` file, which is a command to be run from the project's directory when running `deploy` or `deploy[project]`.
-* `docker-build[image]`:
+* `docker-build[project]`:
-         Build the named Docker image, ensuring all dependencies are up to date.
+         Build the project's Docker image, ensuring all dependencies are up to date.
 For example, editing a C file and then running the `docker-build` target will recompile the binary and rebuild the Docker image.
-* `docker-rebuild[image]`:
+* `docker-rebuild[project]`:
-         Force rebuild a named Docker image, even if all of its dependencies are up to date.
+         Force rebuild the project's Docker image, even if all of its dependencies are up to date.
-* `docker-start[container]`:
+* `docker-start[project]`:
-         Create and start the named Docker container, ensuring the Docker image it is based on is up to date.
+         Create and start the project's Docker container, ensuring the Docker image it is based on is up to date.
-* `docker-restart[container]`:
+* `docker-restart[project]`:
-         Restart the named Docker container.
+         Restart the project's Docker container.
-* `docker-stop[container]`:
+* `docker-stop[project]`:
-         Stop the named Docker container.
+         Stop the project's Docker container.
-* `docker-clean[image]`:
+* `docker-clean[project]`:
-         Stop any container running from this Docker image and delete it, then delete the Docker image.
-Also will delete the associated Docker volume for the workdir, if one exists.
-Running this without an argument will stop all containers and delete all images that are defined by any project in the workspace.
+         Stop the project's Docker container, and delete its image and any workdir volumes.
 * `list`:
          Display a list of all discovered project directories.
 * `list-targets`: